mehtabmahir/auto-60hz-cpp/README.md

 - **Run on startup**: ✓ Implemented
 - **Run hidden in tray**: ✓ Fixed
 - **Hibernate mode issue**: ✓ Fixed
+- Allow the user to add more exclusions in the UI.

 Stay tuned for new releases!

 ## Limitations/Issues
 - This program only works on Windows operating systems.
-- Requires the Qt runtime environment for proper execution.
+- Requires the Qt runtime environment for easy compilation.

+## Donate
+If you would like to support this project, feel free to [donate](https://www.paypal.com/donate/?business=5FM6Y27A3CK58&no_recurring=0&currency_code=USD).
+Thank you so much!

 ## License
 This project is licensed under the MIT License.
 See the full license text below:
 ```
 MIT License